vectara/vectara-docs/www/docs/search-apis/lexical.md

 When interpreting query strings, <Config v="names.product"/> treats the following syntax specially.

 Words that are quoted must match exactly in that order.
-So, for example, while the query "blue shoes" must match the word *blue* followed immediately by *shoes*.
+So, for example, the query "blue shoes" must match the word *blue* followed immediately by *shoes*.

 A word fragment suffixed with a "\*" is treated as a prefix match, meaning that it matches any word of which it is a prefix.
 For example, Miss\* matches Mississippi.